stopthatastronaut/takofukku/readme.md

 You can add as many mappings as you like.
 If you don't provide mappings, Takofukku will default to master->Production.

+## What about channels

+At present, Takofukku only supports Default as a channel.
+Full channel support is coming soon

 ## My repos are private.
 Can I still use it?

 Yes, you can.